-Tips from an Admissions Counselor: How AP Scores Are Really Viewed
+Tips from an Admissions Representative: How AP Scores Are Really Viewed

 Here’s a sneak peek behind the scenes of the admissions process to help you put your best application forward.

-Admissions counselors review thousands of students each semester in an effort to determine who would be a good fit for the college and if they can handle the rigors that an undergraduate curriculum will throw at them.
-Admissions counselors look at applicants’ high school transcripts, test scores, essays, and extracurricular activities to get an idea of who each individual is.
+Admissions representatives review thousands of students each semester in an effort to determine who would be a good fit for the college and if they can handle the rigors that an undergraduate curriculum will throw at them.
+Admissions representatives look at applicants’ high school transcripts, test scores, essays, and extracurricular activities to get an idea of who each individual is.

 The Truth About AP Scores

 Want to get ahead in college before stepping foot on campus?
 That’s where Advanced Placement programs come in.

 “[AP] exams give students a great opportunity to earn college credit,” explains Mona Thaxter, undergraduate registrar at Azusa Pacific University.
 “You can save money and get a head start on your degree requirements when you enter college.”
 Pass four AP exams, and that can translate to 12-18 units of credit, or a full semester of college work.